 Slip & Falls

-“Slip and fall” accidents usually involve a scenario where a person is injured by slipping or tripping and falling due to a dangerous hazard on an owner’s premises.
-Falls can of course occur inside and outside, and are most often caused by wet floors, but can also be caused by poor lighting near uneven stairs or steps, uneven or broken flooring, weather-related hazards such as snow or ice, especially black ice, or by other non-obvious hazards.
+“Slip and fall” accidents usually involve a scenario in which a person is injured by slipping or tripping and falling due to a dangerous hazard on an owner’s premises.

-A fall on a premises can occur anywhere at any time but most frequently we see them occur at department stores, in parking lots, grocery stores and often on city sidewalks.
 While many, including insurance companies and their lawyers, don’t think slips and falls are serious matters, the consequences of a fall can be devastating, even deadly.
-A slip and fall accident may result in closed head or brain trauma, injuries to the spine, shoulder injuries, wrist and hand injuries, knee injuries, coccyx fractures, as well as muscle, tendon, and ligament injuries.
+A slip-and-fall accident may result in closed head or brain trauma, injuries to the spine, shoulder injuries, wrist and hand injuries, knee injuries, coccyx fractures, as well as muscle, tendon, and ligament injuries.

 - General failures to correct hazardous or dangerous conditions

 - Dangerous sidewalks, such as uneven sidewalks, cracks in the sidewalk, and potholes

 - Failure to warn of hazardous or dangerous conditions